-- 10.5.3 If the vehicle/equipment radio and vehicle both fail while in the manoeuvring area, light and place red road flares approximately 30m (100 ft.) ahead of and behind the vehicle in line parallel to the runway or taxiway as a warning to aircraft.
-If the flares are not likely to be seen from the CARS due to snowbanks or other intervening obstructions light, then place one or more flares near the vehicle where they may be clearly visible from CARS.
+- 9.3.3 If the vehicle/equipment radio and vehicle both fail while in the manoeuvring area, and the vehicle is equipped with a flare kit, light and place red road flares approximately 30m (100 ft.) ahead of and behind the vehicle in line parallel to the runway or taxiway as a warning to aircraft.
+If the flares are not likely to be seen from the CARS due to snow banks or other intervening obstructions light, then one or more flares near the vehicle where they may be clearly visible from CARS.
 Stay with the vehicle.
-In adverse weather conditions your vehicle may provide the best protection until help arrives. - 10.5.4 The blinking on and off of runway lights is a warning signal for all vehicles to leave the runway immediately.
+In adverse weather conditions your vehicle may provide the best protection until help arrives. - 9.3.4 The blinking on and off of runway lights is a warning signal for all vehicles to leave the runway immediately.

-Note: Vehicles/equipment may have to operate within 45m (150 ft.) from the side of a gravel runway or 60m (200 ft.) from the edge of a paved runway.
-When this happens the vehicle/equipment operator must not remain within 45m (150 ft.) from the side of a gravel runway or 60m (200 ft.) from the edge of a paved runway if aircraft are landing or taking off.
+NOTE: Vehicles/equipment may have to operate within 45m (150 ft.) from the side of a gravel runway.
+When this happens the vehicle/equipment operator must not remain within 45m (150 ft.) from the side.